Excel’s Transpose Function – Syntax, Uses and Troubleshooting

 Screenshot showing the source data.

-So, to change this data set from a horizontal to a vertical layout we need to do the following.
+To change this data set from a horizontal to a vertical layout, we need to do the following.

 2) Enter the following formula: